MicrosoftDocs/memdocs/sccm/protect/deploy-use/create-vpn-profiles.md

 author: Nbigmanms.author: nbigmanmanager: angrobe

 ---
-# How to Create VPN profiles in System Center Configuration Manager
+# How to Create VPN profiles in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*

 Use the following links to learn about the steps to create VPN profiles in System Center Configuration Manager: